 WooCommerce WordPress Multisite refers to a network of WordPress websites, where an administrator controls all the sites within the network.
 Many people consider an ecommerce store using WordPress and WooCommerce.

 One of the best ways of speeding up a WordPress site is to add Varnish to the mix.
-In this article, I will show you how to create a Varnish enabled WooCommerce store on WordPress Multisite network.
+In this article, I will show you how to create a Varnish-enabled WooCommerce Multisite store on WordPress.

 Varnish is used to cache all the content of a WordPress site to reduce server load time.
 However, when Varnish is used with WooCommerce, several pages of the store usually do not work well.
 An example of such pages is the cart that is always dynamically generated.
 Thus, cart and checkout pages could not (and should not) be cached.

 Cloudways has come up with a solution to use Varnish in WordPress Multisite stores by excluding URLs that do not work properly.

 Install WooCommerce on Cloud

 First of all, you need to create a Varnish-enabled WooCommerce store, so that you can enable WordPress Multisite on it.
 Cloudways offers 1-click WooCommerce hosting.
 This detailed guide illustrates how to set up a WooCommerce store.